aefrh/iwn-widget/README.md

 * The temperature unit can be changed from °C to °F by changing `unit: 'c'` to `unit: 'f'` in `iwn.coffee`.
 * A small icon shows the Beaufort number if it is 3 (gentle breeze) or above.
 This can be deactivated by changing `windscale: 'yes'` to `windscale: 'no'` in `iwn.coffee`.
 * The widgets updates every 5 minutes.
 This can be changed by changing `refreshFrequency: '5min'` in `iwn.coffee`.
 The time is given in minutes.
 * The language of the widget can be changed by replacing `language: 'en'` in `iwn.coffee` with the respective language code.
-A list of the supported languages and the corresponding codes can be found at (https://openweathermap.org/current#multi).
+A list of the supported languages and the corresponding codes can be found [here](https://openweathermap.org/current#multi).

 ## Credit & Licences
 The design of IWN is heavily inspired by the [Weather Now Widget](https://github.com/briandconnelly/weathernow-widget) by [Brian Connelly](https://github.com/briandconnelly)<br/>